-As part of a joint venture, Traylor is constructing the $1.6 billion design-build construction of the Westside Subway Extension, Section 1, in downtown Los Angeles.
+As part of a joint venture, Traylor is constructing the $1.6 billion design-build of the Westside Subway Extension, Section 1, in downtown Los Angeles.
 This is the first of three projects to extend the Purple Line from Wilshire Center to Westwood.

 This project will add 3.92 miles to the Purple Line, beginning at the Wilshire/Western Station.
 The twin tunnel alignment will travel beneath Wilshire Boulevard, and underground stations will be constructed at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cienega.
-The tunnel, mined by two Herrenknecht TBMs, will be 35,750 linear feet long with an inner diameter of 20 feet, 7 inches.
+The tunnels, mined by two Herrenknecht TBMs, will be 35,750 linear feet long with an inner diameter of 20 feet, 7 inches.
 The project also includes train control and signals, communications, traction power supply and distribution, and fare collection systems.

 Due to the gassy conditions along the alignment, Traylor’s Equipment Division retrofitted stock electric excavators to meet stringent code requirements.

 The largest and most complex of the three major excavations is La Brea station, which is 1,000 feet long, 65 feet wide, and nearly 80 feet deep, located down the center of busy Wilshire Boulevard.
-The work is also on the critical path, as it is the location from which the TBMs will be launched.
+The work is also on the critical path, as it is the location from which the TBMs were launched.

 Dewatering has proven to be a challenge at the La Brea site.
 With a flow rate much larger than expected, the treatment plant was expanded both in size and in capability to treat the hydrogen sulfide.
 The originally planned dewatering configuration, has been supplemented with a wellpoint system.